taxevaiden/TwtGUI/README.md

 everytime. they can just open this app, look, and be done.

 (i actually just made it because i was bored)

+## status

+twtGUI is Constantly being developed. here's some stuff i got working perfectly fine!!

+- tweeting works fine
+- viewing timeline works fine

+and here's stuff i will work on:

+- settings, you'll be able to configure/view stuff like:
+  - the script you want to use to tweet (incase your `twtxt.txt` is in a git repo or something idk!)
+  - config file, since twtxt doesn't have a command for getting the username i gotta have you set the config file path.
+Sorry! but from there i'll also be able to do cool things..
+  - appearance, maybe like the layout of the site or the tweets. i know there will be two options:
+    - default: this is the default
+    - og: the layout twtxt uses when you do `twtxt timeline` for example
+  - info, this is where you just view like whatever version of the app is, or what version of electron is, etc.
+- following page, just viewing who you're following. this also could make unfollowing easier Somehow
+- search page, put in a url that directs to someone's `twtxt.txt` file and see if it's there! if it is there you can view their profile. speaking of profiles..
+- profile viewing, if you're not following them their name will just appear as a url (and also you gotta set a name for thhem sorry i can't do Anything about that)

+yeah that's a Long list.

 ## requirements